-Deadline for Fall 2019 internship credit application materials (including supervisor letter): Monday, Sept 16, 2019 at 5pm.
+Deadline for Summer 2023 internship credit application materials (including supervisor letter): Monday, May 22 at 5pm.
 Absolutely no applications can be considered after that time.

 An internship within your field is one of the best ways to enhance job prospects after graduation.
 Internships in Media and Information fields prepare students for the real world by providing not only on-the-job practical experience, but also the opportunity to network and obtain valuable professional contacts.
 Most graduates feel the experiential learning gained through internships was instrumental in helping them land that important first job.